Canon 77D vs Leica S Typ 007

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 77D and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the 77D followed on from the Canon T6s.
+Both the 77D and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
+The S Typ 007 was replaced by the Leica S3, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Leica S Typ 007?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.